openblockchains/awesome-ordinals/README.md

 The new internet? a 500(!)
 GB database. the possibilites are limited to 4MB per block. get real. wen bigger blocks?
 PS: What is this (open source) code about here -> [ordinals/ord/commits](https://github.com/ordinals/ord/commits/master). why is this code always changing? please STOP now and INSCRIBE!

+## Ordinal Javascript (.js) SDK - SOON!

+Recursive inscriptions. check.
+What's next?
+How about an (ordinal) js sdk.

+> An idea: OrdScript - an ordinals native programming language that is super efficient in programming size
+> (like GolfScript) and Bitcoin Ordinals aware.
+OrdScript can be run by browsers
+>  through a run time compiler in js that is automatically loaded via a recursive inscription.
+>
+>  o o o
+>
+>  Bob Bodily comments:
+>
+>>  I think with a JS SDK you get most of what you are looking for:
+>>
+>> - SDK is efficient because you only have to inscribe the SDK once and it can easily be loaded into other inscriptions
+>> - SDK has bitcoin and ordinals primitives built-in
+>> - I think safeguards and limitations need to be built into explorers, wallets, and marketplaces anyway, so a client side SDK could serve this purpose
+>> - Recursion / compression / calling other libraries could all be built into SDK
+>> - Reinscription / sat references for storage and referencing other inscriptions could be built-in to SDK
+>>
+>>  Taking advantage of the network effects, libraries,
+>>  and native browser support of JS makes any additional scripting language a hard sell.
+>>  Efficiency (every byte matters) is an interesting argument, but I'm not sure its enough.

+Not using (ordinal) js sdk?
+Are your recursive "custom roll-your-own js" inscriptions ded?
+Please, update your "legacy" inscribes.

 ## Alternate Numbering & Storage Schemes